progrestart/react-boilerplate/README.md

 To compile “.scss” files boilerplate uses “node-sass” compiler.

-Boilerplate uses React router 4.
+Boilerplate uses REACT ROUTER 4.
 All routes should be defined in “src/components/Router.js”.

 Getting started guide:

-Clone the project to your local machine by executing: “git clone https://github.com/progrestart/react-boilerplate".
+1. Clone the project to your local machine by executing: “git clone https://github.com/progrestart/react-boilerplate".

 2. Type “npm i” to install all required dependencies.

 3. Type “npm start” to run node-sass watcher and to start an application.

-4(optional).
+4(OPTIONAL).
 Type “npm build” to build an application for production.

 All further configurations can be found here: https://github.com/facebook/create-react-app